 Whether you’re new to the city or a lifelong Chicagoan, our famous tours are bound to create an experience you’ll never forget.
 Our biking and walking tours take you behind the scenes, so to speak, for a view of Chicago that you won’t find on a bus or boat tour.
 You’ll experience firsthand the energy of the city and what makes every neighborhood unique.

 We also offer family friendly and kid-friendly tours.
-This super easy, two-hour-long tour is perfect for little ones excited to check out the free Lincoln Park Zoo or stand next to a giant Abraham Lincoln statue.
+This super easy, two-hour-long bike tour is perfect for little ones excited to check out the free Lincoln Park Zoo or stand next to a giant Abraham Lincoln statue.

 Our bike tours are the perfect way to learn about Chicago’s rich past and new flavors, with an intimate, fun and safe journey led by a knowledgeable bike guide.
 If you’re a Chicagoan, there’s no better way to show your visiting friends and family around town.
 Plus, all levels and ages are welcome.
 What could be a better way to get the party started?

 Watch the Memorial Day Parade

-In 2018, Chicago’s Memorial Day Parade will take place on May 26 at noon on State Street.
+Chicago’s Memorial Day Parade typically takes place on State Street.
 This annual parade has been gracing Chicago streets since 1870 and is one of the largest Memorial Day parades in the country.